YJiangcm/COMP_5222_Project/README.md

 ### 0. Download all files in this repository.

 ### 1. Prepare the train and dev data:
-Open your terminal and run _DataProcess.py_ in the "code" file. (**you need to modify data_path according to your situation**)
+Open your terminal and run _DataProcess.py_ in the "code" file.
 ```
-! python DataProcess.py --data_path C:/Users/31906/Desktop/5222_project/data
+! python DataProcess.py --data_path ../data
 ```

 ### 2. Train the model:
-Open your terminal and run _flair_train.py_ in the "code" file. (**you need to modify data_path according to your situation**)
-Here you can change the model structure flexibly.
+Open your terminal and run _flair_train.py_ in the "code" file. (**Here you can change the model structure flexibly**)
 (refer to the tutorial of [flair](https://github.com/flairNLP/flair)).
 ```
-! python flair_train.py --input ./data \
+! python flair_train.py --input ../data \
-              --output ./output \
+              --output ../output \
               --gpu 'cuda' \
               --train_file 'fold_1234.txt' \
               --dev_file 'fold_5.txt' \